isaac-pj/vr-store/wiki.md

 ## TODO

+# next

+no - custom font
+no - rotation system
+no - interaction system
+no - another products
+no - search voice
+no - seach catecories
+no - back button
+no - umbrella menu
+no - custom text
+no - github repo
+no - data base products
+no - check pivot component
+no - register font in FONTS

+# scenes

+ok - home
+no - product
+no - cart

 # ideas

+no - generate vite vanilla js
-no - pop menu interactions (chose fonts and icons) see IKEA exemple no- details page and product interactios no - in scene interactions for change colors and some other props no- top down umbrella menu no - sections menu isometric top view ok - router system and scene fadein transition // transition needs improvments
+no - open PR to fix text yOffset no - pop menu interactions (chose fonts and icons) see IKEA exemple no - details page and product interactios no - in scene interactions for change colors and some other props no - top down umbrella menu no - sections menu isometric top view ok - router system and scene fadein transition // transition needs improvments